ojwanganto/SQLeo/README.txt

-	88 Propose Definition from query designer rigth click 92 Query Builder: reverse SQL syntax for table ALIAS in joins is case sensitiv 93 Query Builder: reverse SQL for WHERE (NOT) EXISTS to be added 100 Content Window: "sort by" doesn't override initial order by from syntax 102 Query builder: reverse SQL, support OVER( PARTITION ...
+	88 Propose Definition from query designer rigth click 92 Query Builder: reverse SQL syntax for table ALIAS in joins is case sensitiv 93 Query Builder: reverse SQL for WHERE (NOT) EXISTS to be added 96 Content window: refresh (F5) when all rows are fetched returns blank screen 100 Content Window: "sort by" doesn't override initial order by from syntax 102 Query builder: reverse SQL, support OVER( PARTITION ...
 ORDER BY ...)
+	103 Improve SQLeo to check for new version available on server and Add donate shortcut

+	104 Query Builder: Fails to save .sql on Mac OS X LookAndFeel forced by default to Metal for all OS

+	103 Fix when checking for new version available on server 105 Content window: propose "reverse syntax"
+	109 Content window: display rowcount when known

 SQLeoVQB.2012.07Beta04.zip: 2012-10-19